Delvin233/BaseKit/README.md

 ---

-> **BaseKit** — Bringing human-readable Web3 identity to Godot games, one Base Name at a time! 🦕⚡
+> **BaseKit** — Bringing human-readable Web3 identity to games, one Base Name at a time!🎮⚡